Apollo-Level2-Web-Dev/quick-order-with-payment-client/README.md

-# Quick Order Client Starter
+# Quick Order Client

-Welcome to the Quick Order Client Starter repository!
-This project is part of the Next Level Web Development course and provides a foundational setup for integrating the AmarPay payment system into a web application.
+Welcome to the Quick Order Client repository!
+This project is part of the Next Level Web Development course and provides a complete client-side setup for integrating the AmarPay payment system into a web application.
+This project demonstrates how to implement a payment system in web applications using AmarPay, specifically designed for advanced web development practices.

-This project serves as a starter pack for implementing a payment system in web applications using AmarPay, specifically designed for educational purposes in advanced web development.
+---

 ### **Getting Started**